The Trammps: 1970s

 The history of the Trammps grew from the 1960s group the Volcanos, who later became the Moods.
 With a number of line-up changes by the early 1970s, the band membership included gospel-influenced lead singer Jimmy Ellis, drummer and singer (bass voice) Earl Young, with brothers Stanley and Harold 'Doc' Wade.
 Members of the Philadelphia recording band MFSB played with the group on records and on tour in the 1970s with singer Robert Upchurch joining later.
 The group was produced by the Philadelphia team of Ronnie Baker, Norman Harris and Young, all MFSB mainstays who played on the recording sessions and contributed songs.

 Their debut chart entry came via an upbeat cover version of the standard "Zing!
 Went the Strings of My Heart", featuring Young's bass voice, which became a top 20 US R&B chart hit in 1972.

-Their first few recordings were released on Buddah Records, including "Hold Back the Night", which was a hit on the Billboard R&B chart in 1973, before a re-release saw it climb in the UK two years later.
+Their first few recordings were released on Buddah Records, including "Zing!
+Went the Strings of My Heart", which was a hit on the Billboard R&B chart in 1973, before a re-release saw it climb in the UK two years later.
 Several R&B hits followed during a stay with Philadelphia International subsidiary Golden Fleece (run by Baker-Harris-Young) before they signed to Atlantic Records.

 Their single "Disco Inferno" (1976), which was included on the Grammy Award-winning Saturday Night Fever: The Original Movie Sound Track in 1977, reached No. 11 on the Billboard Hot 100 chart in May 1978.

 In a time when real soul groups, especially of the uptempo persuasion, have become as rare as snail darters, the Trammps fill a gap.